Hydrocephalus means there is a build-up of cerebrospinal also called CSF, around the brain.

 Like a bathtub with the water on and a partially clogged drain, fluid can’t drain fast enough.
 The purpose of CSF is to protect the brain and spinal cord.
 When there is too much fluid, it can be dangerous.

-Most of the time, it is easy for doctors to see that there is too much fluid on the brain.
-There are special fluid-filled pockets, or cavities, called ventricles, that get too big when there is too much liquid.
+Most of the time, it is easy for doctors to see that there is too much on the brain.
+There are pockets called ventricles that get big when there is too much CSF in them.
 In some cases, it isn’t as easy to see.
-There are cases where there may be a little more fluid than normal, and the person has little or no signs of a problem.
-In these rare cases, neurosurgeons might treat the problem where other types of doctors would not.
-Part of the reason why this might happen is because experts disagree on when the best time is to treat the problem.
+There may be a little more fluid than normal, and the person has little or no signs of a problem.
+Because of the complexity, a neurosurgeon is the best person to diagnosis and treat hydrocephalus.

 Types of shunts